 - Researchers at Uppsala Forum units are eligible to apply for certain grants, including the Uppsala Forum visiting fellowship program, smaller planning grants and grants for workshops and seminars.
 A special grant program targets doctoral students at Uppsala Forum units.

-The following units are part of Uppsala Forum: the Department of Peace and Conflict Research, the Department of Law, the Department of Government, the Swedish Institute for North American Studies (SINAS), the Hugo Valentin Centre, the Institute for Russian and Eurasian Studies (IRES), the Faculty of History and Philosophy, and the Faculty of Languages at Uppsala University.
+The following faculties are part of Uppsala Forum: the Faculty of Social Sciences, the Faculty of Law, the Faculty of History and Philosophy, and the Faculty of Languages at Uppsala University.

 A Longstanding Tradition of World Class Research